Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Higher geometric groups for T-duality

 The 2-group $\scGO(n,n;\IZ)$ is thus a special Lie 2-group in the sense of~\cite{Baez:0307200}.
 In particular, it is skeletal, i.e.~isomorphic objects are equal.
-Moreover, it was shown in~\cite{Waldorf:2022lzs} that the automorphism 2-group of $\underline{\sfTD}_n$ based on crossed intertwiners is equivalent to a 2-group with the same underlying groupoid as $\scGO(n,n;\IZ)$; this 2-group is strictly equivalent to $\scGO(n,n;\IZ)$.
+Altogether, it meets all the expectations of the 2-group $\IA_n$ of \ref{prop:Waldorf1}.